• Skip to main content

 Frying nuts

 • Heat ghee in a small pan.
-Fry the cashews & coconut until slightly golden.
+Fry coconut on a medium high flame until slightly golden.
+Remove to a small bowl and add cashews to the ghee.
+Fry until light golden.
 Then add the raisins and stir until they become plump.

 • Pour this to the paruppu payasam.